lorenzhs/instavpn/README.md

 instavpn
 ========

+### Please note that this project has been abandoned and might or might not work.

 Create and set up an instant VPN using DigitalOcean and sshuttle

 This is useful in a number of scenarios: